JamiiDao/SolanaWalletAdapter/README.md

 A lightweight Rust Solana Wallet that can be used in Rust based frontends and WebAssembly.

+This project was supported by the Solana Foundation.

 Read the book at: [https://jamiidao.github.io/SolanaWalletAdapter/](https://jamiidao.github.io/SolanaWalletAdapter/)

 ### Documentation Links